makrai/notes/boyd20-nlu-psycho-schwartz-verbal-behav.md

       (Holtzman+ 2010), Rouhizadeh+ (2016) compellingly showed that not all self-references are equal
 * nested contexts
-* Looking at words under the “words as attention” paradigm, the psychological
+* Looking at words under the “words as attention” paradigm
   * a decontextualized understanding of the word, thus yielding
   * an ambiguous psychosocial sense (Markowitz & Hancock, 2019)
   * needed: a “words in context as attention” approach, whereby